 The main advantage of building your own button box is the near unlimited level of customization.
 You can make it as big or as small as you want, and you can add as many buttons and switches as you like.
 You can also choose what materials you want to use, and you can decide on the shape of each component as well.

-This obviously requires time to build, but you also have to consider the mounting cost as you add new materials and components into the mix.
+This obviously requires time to build, but you also have to consider the rising costs as you add new materials and components into the mix.
 If price is your main reason for opting to build your own button box, you may quickly find yourself with a limited choice of materials and functionality.

 If you are not too concerned about the price and you just want to take on a fun and practical project of your own, a homemade button box can be a great addition to any racing setup.
 It will require some basic electronics and DIY know-how, but it can be a great way to get exactly what you need from a sim racing button box.

 There is a lot to think about when it comes to choosing a sim racing button box, including the price, the aesthetics, and the level of customization.
-If you need to get more from your sim racing experience and you aren’t afraid to spend some money, a medium to high-end button box is definitely something to consider.
-You could even build your own button box from scratch for maximum customizability.
+If you need to get more from your sim racing experience and you have some cash to spare, a medium to high-end button box is definitely something to consider.
+You could even build your own button box from scratch for maximum customizability!